Some posts contain compensated links. Please read this disclaimer for more info.

 Visiting The Sniper Tower Is Considered Trespassing (Everyone Still Does It)

-While it may not be legal, I actually recommend hopping the wall at the back and exploring the abandoned tower.
-It’s an incredibly atmospheric place that will help you get a better understanding of the horrors that happened.
+While it may not be legal, I recommend hopping the wall at the back and exploring the abandoned tower.
+It’s an incredibly atmospheric place that will help you better understand the horrors that happened.
 Just make sure to go during the day, while you can see.

 There are plenty of open spaces, especially on the stairs, that can be quite dangerous.